IAmJonoBo/mimic/docs/DEPLOYMENT.md

 Complete guide for deploying Mimic design system components to various platforms and environments.

+> This guide is being updated for the 2.0 release.
+Where 1.x instructions remain, they are marked as
+> legacy.
+Follow the release checklist in [`docs/IMPLEMENTATION_PLAN_2.0.md`](./IMPLEMENTATION_PLAN_2.0.md)
+> for current milestones.

 ## 📋 Table of Contents

 - [Overview](#overview)